Medical Blue Icing Colors

 The last color ended up being my favorite, which is funny, because it was also the one I expected to like the least.
 The only observation I have about this shade is that it takes quite a bit more color to achieve the desired shade, which can be a good thing OR a bad thing, depending on how heavy-handed you are.
 I added about eight drops of Ameicolor wedgewood to approximately 2/3 cup of icing, and ended up with this shade.
 It doesn’t darken as much as the others, which might be good as well.
 As it develops, it becomes richer, but not significantly darker.

 Since the swatches are a little spread out, I added a side-by-side image for reference.
-The colors, clockwise from top left, are: SSB Medical Blue, Americolor royal blue, Americolor navy, and Americolor wedgewood.
+The colors, clockwise from top left, are: SSB Medical Blue, Americolor royal blue, Americolor Wedgewood, and Americolor navy.
 Today my favorite is wedgewood, but that could easily change by tomorrow.

 Remember, these color formulas are just a guide.
 If you don’t have a specific color, don’t be afraid to try another.
 You can also ask for alternatives in the comment section or on my social media pages.
 There are several ways to achieve the perfect shade.

 I hope everyone is safe and well.
 For more medical-themed cookie ideas, be sure to follow out my new Instagram page and check out the links below!

 - Nurse Cookies Color Palette via Lila Loa (Remember that thing about multiple ways of making similar colors?
 This post is the perfect example!)